ibexa/documentation-user/docs/personalization/triggers.md

 There are several email triggers available in [[= product_name =]], including the following two:

 - Abandoned basket trigger: Personalization engine monitors the user's cart and pushes a message when cart status remains unchanged for a set time.
 The message contains items that have been abandoned in the cart.

 - Reactivation aka.
 "We miss you" trigger: Personalization engine monitors the user's overall activity and pushes a message when they have not returned to the site for a set time.
-Recommendations come from the [also purchased and also clicked](recommendation_models.md#also-clicked--purchased) models, while the [top purchased](recommendation_models.md#popularity-models) model is used as fallback.
+Recommendations are generated based on the user's purchasing and browsing history.

 ## Trigger calculation frequency

 Personalization engine checks user context data against trigger conditions every night.
 Email triggers are automatically initiated when a specific user's action, inaction or pattern of actions meet certain conditions that are defined in the service.

-Depending on the trigger type and specific settings made for your organization, each email trigger might be initiated several times at set intervals.

 ## Configuring email triggers